SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-**No**, as [VRChat Quest Avatars](https://docs.vrchat.com/docs/quest-content-limitations) do not support Physics Objects (Rigidbodies, Joints, Colliders) nor Constraints at this time.
-Other sprint joint ball systems shouldn't be compatible either.
+**No**, as [VRChat Quest Avatars](https://docs.vrchat.com/docs/quest-content-limitations) do not support Constraints at this time.
+Other clone systems shouldn't be compatible either.

 </details>